jcapiitao/NetScriptGen/docs/_build/html/_sources/tutorial_workbook.txt

 The Excel Workbook
 ------------------------
-The Excel Workbook has to be built in a specific way in order to allow NetScriptGen to be able to identify the data in a structured manner.
+The Excel Workbook has to be built in a specific way in order to allow NetScriptGen to be able to identify the data.

 The Excel Workbook will contains:

-* **A global worksheet named 'Global'**: this is the main worksheet, it contains equipments per row, and the variables per column
+* **A global worksheet named** ``Global`` : this is the main worksheet, it contains equipments per row, and the variables per column
-* **A worksheet per feature**: this is the worksheet which contains the data of the specified feature (VLAN, VTP, Port-Channel, and so on)
+* **A worksheet per feature**: this is a worksheet which contains the data of the specified feature (VLAN, VTP, Port-Channel, and so on)
 * **A set of worksheets**: they contain fixed common variables (DNS, banner, user and so on)